dnielpy/BackendPractice/05 - Inventory management (Full Backend)/Orientacion.md

 ## 🎬 Getting Started

 To get started with this project, clone the repository and install the necessary dependencies.
 Then, run the application and navigate to the provided local URL in your web browser.

-## 🤝 Contributing

-Contributions are welcome!
-Please read the contributing guide to learn how you can contribute to this project.

 ## 📜 License